 UDP is another main protocol used to connect to another machine.
 Unlike TCP, UDP protocol does not involve establishing a direct connection to the receiving machine, instead, the origin server sends the data as data packets and relies on the devices in between the sending computer and the receiving computer to transfer data.

 This method of transmission does not provide any guarantee that the data you send will ever reach its destination.
-However, it is fast and have low overhead and is therefore used for services that are not that important to work on the first try.
+However, it is fast and has low overhead and is therefore used for services that are not that important to work on the first try.